Hi, welcome to my website!

 The Diffusion of Knowledge: Evidence from the Jet Age, with Fernando Stipanicic

-Best paper award at RIEF Paris meeting 2021.
+Best paper awards at RIEF 2021 and WEFI.

 This paper provides new causal evidence of the impact of air travel time on the creation and diffusion of knowledge.
 We exploit the beginning of the Jet Age as a quasi-natural experiment.
 We digitize airlines’ historical flight schedules and construct a novel data set of the flight network in the United States.
 Between 1951 and 1966, travel time between locations more than 2,000 km apart decreased on average by 41%.
 The reduction in travel time explains 33% of the increase in knowledge diffusion as measured by patent citations.
 The increase in knowledge diffusion further caused an increase in the creation of new knowledge.
 The results provide evidence that jet airplanes led to innovation convergence across locations and contributed to the shift in innovation activity towards the South and the West of the United States.

-Call Me Maybe: Barriers to Creation and Diffusion of Knowledge in the Multinational Firm, with Cagatay Bircan and Beata Javorcik
+Time after Time: Communication Costs and Inventor Collaboration in the Multinational Firm, with Cagatay Bircan and Beata Javorcik

 Draft available upon request.

-The Gender Gap in Innovation, with Cagatay Bircan and Beata Javorcik
+The Gender Gap in Patenting, with Cagatay Bircan and Beata Javorcik